danilabdullin/Parsing-Selenium-Scrapy/README.md

 ## Trade_org, Selenium

-###### The task was to collect trading information between certain list of countries.
-Trade.org is dynamically generated web site and
+##### The task was to collect trading information between certain list of countries.
+Trade.org is dynamically generated web-site and
-###### direct links to necessary tables didn't work that's why Selenium was used from the very beginning of parsing including authorization.
+##### direct links to necessary tables did't work that's why Selenium was used from the very beginning of parsing including authorization.